hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 Scala learned from the deficiencies of Java, e.g.
 - No checked Exceptions force you to handle or to propagate them thus cluttering your method signatures.
-- You (almost) never deal with NPEs if you consequently use the Option type.
-(Java 8 also got a new type "Optional" persueing the same purpose.)
+- You (almost) never deal with NPEs if you consequently use the _Option_ type.
+(Java 8 also got a new type _Optional_ persueing the same purpose, but it is used rarely.)
-- Exception handling is much more elegant with Try objects.
+- Exception handling is much more elegant with _Try_ objects.
 - and much more ...

 Java is fun.
 Scala is more fun ... and more productive.